Do Garment Bags Count as Carry-On? (Answered)

 If you’re heading off to an important business conference and you need your suit looking as immaculate as you got it from the dry cleaners, you need to bring it in a garment bag for your flight.
 But, do garment bags count as carry-on (and will airlines be forcing you to pay for everything else as checked baggage)?
 We set about investigating this dilemma to bring you a definitive answer.

 So, do garment bags count as carry-on luggage?
 Garment bags don’t usually count as part of the carry-on allowance for air travel.
-The baggage specifications provided by many airlines allow for garment bags to be carried as hand luggage, meaning you can still bring your rolling bag luggage and stow it away on the overhead bin (or the space provided under the seat).
+The baggage specifications provided by many airlines allow for garment bags to be carried as hand luggage, meaning you can still bring your rolling luggage and stow it away on the overhead bin (or the space provided under the seat).

 TBE Garment Bag Recommendation